nathanstrahs/03-Miniproject/README.md

 ### Member Work Breakdown

-Sitong focused on the **buzzer and light sensor**, recalling how PWM signals control pitch and duration.
+Sitong focused on the **buzzer and light** sensor, recalling how PWM signals control pitch and duration.
 She started with a POC where the buzzer just played a constant sound.
 This soon expanded to a more robust approach where the light sensor would integrate and cause the pitch of the sound being played from the buzzer to change accordingly.
+She also encountered a problem: when covering the light source or exposing the sensor fully to light, the pitch change was not obvious, so she designed the code to detect real-time light intensity every second and print it, then reset the thresholds to distinguish between bright and dark light to solve this issue.
 Sitong also started exploring the integration of more complex melodies.
-A picture of this POC she tested on can be seen below.
+A picture of the POC she tested on can be seen below.

 ![Buzzer Setup](doc/images/sound_buzzer.jpg)

-Xiang explored the **LED**, verifying the capabilties and use-cases of the provided RGB LED.
+Xiang explored the **LED**, verifying the capabilities and use-cases of the provided RGB LED.
 The initial use of the LED proved harder than expected since it did not work first try.
 A deeper dive into exploring whether the LED was a Common Cathode or Common Anode was necessary.
-Through the use of a few separate electrical components and a breadboard, Xiang made a robust set up to test the light and eventually create a more complex piece of code which would trigger the light to flash in a unique manner, fitting for our final product.
+Through the use of a few separate electrical components and a breadboard, Xiang made a robust setup to test the light and eventually create a more complex piece of code that would trigger the light to flash in a unique manner, fitting for our final product.
 A picture of the POC he set up can be seen below.

 ![Light Setup](doc/images/light.jpg)